chadmroberts88/chadmroberts88/README.md

 I'm a Full-Stack Software Developer with a degree in Business.
 I have also worked in a number of public-sector areas including healthcare, education/IT, and municipal government.

 I started my software development journey in late 2021.
-In early 2022 joined the Get Coding program.
+In early 2022 joined [Get Coding](https://github.com/getcoding-ca).
 Before finishing the program, I was hired by the company as a developer.
 I am currently working on building both the mobile and web versions of their student management system.

 ### What I'm working on now: